 The AggieOpen Fellows initiative will invite instructors to apply for an award to adopt, adapt or create open educational resources (OER) for undergraduate courses.

-Sponsored by the UC Davis Library and LibreTexts, these awards are intended to recognize the work involved in identifying, revising, creating, using, and/or sharing OER as alternatives for required commercial textbooks.
+Sponsored by the UC Davis Library's lead partner LibreTexts, these awards are intended to recognize the work involved in identifying, revising, creating, using, and/or sharing OER as alternatives for required commercial textbooks.

 AggieOpen programming and initiatives are made possible through the UC Davis Library's lead partner, LibreText.

 Email firstname.lastname@example.org to schedule a consultation related to using or creating openly licensed course materials.